 Monitoring Stations in Kentucky (3)

 For root-zone timing (fertilizer, aeration, weed control), see the 4-inch soil temperature for Kentucky.
 For accumulated-heat timing, see growing degree days for Kentucky.
+For how wet the ground is versus normal, see soil moisture for Kentucky.
 See the Kentucky soil temperature map for the full station view.

 | Station | 2" Temp | Last Reading |